lkodinsson/MARS/Fantasy/ItemCrafting.md

 Curses follow similar conditions to triggered effects: any condition is valid so long as it is knowable by the user, provided by the context of the curse, or involves detection of details within 100m from the user's location (even if not otherwise known).

-### Magic Stabilization

-Spellstones socketed into items conflict with other spellstones and other magic effects on those items.
-This renders all of these items unusable until the conflict is resolved.
-In order to circumvent this problem and allow compatibility, both spellstones and other items can be magic stabilized.
-Items with this effect are only compatible with other items that also have this effect.

-Magic stabilization is a bonus effect, so it has no base magic cost.
-This means it has no base mana cost, but still increases the multiplier for having multiple effects.

-> ##### Magic Stabilization Upgrade Example
-> ___
-> **Item:** Spellstone of Ignition (5 Uses) -> Stabilized
->
-> **Spell:** Ignite
->
-> **Mana Cost:** 1
->
-> **Spell Difficulty:** 8 (+1 for success effect)
->
-> **Effect Cost:** 8 = 1 × 8 × 5 ÷ 5 (5 limited uses)
->
-> **Combined Cost, with Multiplier:** 12 = 8 × (1 + 1 × ½) = 8 × 1½ (one additional effect)
->
-> **Cost (Difference):** 4sp (4sp for the effect, on a 10sp item)
->
-> **Difficulty:** 6

 ### Charge Bonding

-Like magic stabilization this is a bonus effect.
+Charge bonding is a bonus effect.
 Meaning it has no base mana cost, but still increases the multiplier for having multiple effects.

 The purpose of charge bonding is to unify the collective usage effects on spellstones.
-For example, if a spellstone can cast the spells inspire and suggestion each once a day.
+For example, if a spellstone can cast the spells *inspire* and *suggestion* each once a day.
 After that spellstone is charge bonded, it can cast either of them, collectively, twice a day.
 So one day it could be used to cast inspire twice, then the next day suggestion twice.

-This effect only to all spells in that spellstone, but only those collectively that are of the same category of spell usage (limited use or per day), even if those spells have a different mana cost or spell difficulty.
+This effect applies to all spells in that spellstone that are of the same category of spell usage (limited use or per day), even if those spells have a different mana cost or spell difficulty.

 For example: A spellstone with limited uses of jolt but per day uses of inspire and suggestion, could interchangably use inspire and suggestion.
 It could not use its per day uses to cast jolt, and vice versa.